 Girls and young women bear the brunt from the conflicts in Burundi with many of them migrating to the Kamenge slum where the Ntaseka Clinic is located.
 They need much support.
-Over200 of the women are HIV+ and we have now 30 self-help groups of 20 each.
+267 women are HIV+ and there are now 128 self-help groups for 3013 women.
 The community needs HIV+ testing and family planning.
 Counseling is given to HIV+ children and to pregnant HIV+ women.
 House girls will also be taught to read and write and then be encouraged to organize themselves into self-help groups.

 The clinic tests people for their HIV status and if positive they are counseling and placed in support groups of 20 women.
 In time these become income generating self-help groups.
 Housegirls and other young women who have not been able to attend school are taught to read and write.
 Counseling of HIV+ women who are pregnant will help them to keep from conveying their status to their new babies.
 Children who are HIV+ are given counseling.

 These programs of the Ntaseka Clinic have already impacted thousands of women in Kamenge, giving them medical, psychological, and income-generating support.
 Orga, the first woman under anti-retrovial treatment at Ntaseka Clinic (see main picture with her daughter), said, "I was almost dead, but God has used FWA to give me back life."
 Women in Burundi face considerable gender based violence and the Friends Women's Association works to educate the community on this issue so that GBV will decline.